gelafin/flexbox-stylish-layout/README.md

-goal is to practice flexbox
+Goal is to practice flexbox.
+That's why the CSS is so contrived in this one